IBM/complex-linear-network-analyzer/CONTRIBUTING.md

 ```
 git commit -s
 ```

 ## Setup

 For new features create a feature branch.
 Code in the master branch should always be stable and ready for deployment.

 ## Testing

 Please run all unittests in the tests directory before pushing any code changes.
+So far the tests do not cover any of the visualization features.
+In case you update them, please verify them manually.
+Expansion of tests to cover visualization features is planned and should be added soon.

 ## Coding style guidelines